TerraFERMA/schema-documentation/harness_options/simulations/simulation/dependencies/run/commands.md

 A list of commands to perform this run.

-Parameters are available to the command as $parameter_name.
+Parameters are available to the command as $parameter_name and the input filename is available as $input_filename.

 * [command](commands/command.md "child")